Coronavirus: Every second person in Delhi has developed antibodies, shows fifth sero survey

 Dr Neeraj Nischal, associate professor at the department of medicine at AIIMS, said the high prevalence of antibodies can help in tackling the pandemic.
 “It shows that a lot of asymptomatic infections did happen in the course of the pandemic, which were not reported at that time,” he said.
 “This is our natural way of acquiring herd immunity as approximately 50% have developed antibodies against the virus.”

-The first sero survey was conducted in July.
+The first sero survey in Delhi was conducted in July.
 It showed that 23.48% of Delhi’s population had developed antibodies against Covid-19.
 The second survey, conducted in August, revealed a prevalence of 29.1%.
 Over 25.1% of Delhi’s population had antibodies, showed the third sero survey done in September.
 The fourth sero survey conducted in October showed that 25.5% of the population had developed antibodies.

 According to the US’ Centers for Disease Control and Prevention, serology tests are “those that look for antibodies in blood”.
 “If antibodies are found, that means there has been a previous infection.”
 However, the CDC adds that: